rks101/eglinux/README.md

 ```
 nohup bash backup.sh
 ```
-Run system update that can run longer and may remain unattended
+Run a system update that can run longer, uninterrupted, and may remain unattended
 ```
 nohup sudo apt upgrade
 ```